Ellen G. White: Theology

 Jerry Moon argues that White taught assurance of salvation.
 Arthur Patrick believes that White was evangelical, in that she had high regard for the Bible, saw the cross as central, supported righteousness by faith, believed in Christian activism, and sought to restore New Testament Christianity.

 Malcolm Bull writes that Ellen White avoided using the word "Trinity", "and her husband stated categorically that her visions did not support the Trinitarian creed."
 Bull wrote that "one researcher was forced to conclude" that there has not "been found any Trinitarian declaration written, prior to [1898], by an Adventist writer other than Ellen G. White."
 Her theology did not include a doctrine of the Trinity (generally speaking, she lacked doctrine, since she was a preacher/orator rather than an academic theologian).
 Malcolm Bull postulates that she believed Jesus did not begin as equal to God the Father but was at a certain moment promoted to equality with the Father, which triggered Lucifer's rebellion (as explained in her book Spirit of Prophecy).
 Erwin R. Gane cites other writings that contradict this view.
 Referring to the ceremony, she wrote: "There had been no change in the position or authority of Christ."

 According to Jerry Moon in The Adventist Trinity Debate, although her earlier visions and writings do not clearly reveal the Three Persons of the Godhead, her later works strongly bring out the teaching of "the Third Person of the Godhead".

 Some scholars have denied that Ellen White was a major influence in the Adventist shift toward Trinitarian doctrine and have argued that early Adventism had neither an Arian, Semi-Arian, nor Trinitarian theology, but rather a materialist one.

+Her husband was definitely antitrinitarian, but her own writings facilitated the adoption of Trinitarianism by the SDA Church.
+According to two Adventist professors, while she never used the word "Trinity", she affirmed the Trinity as "the heavenly trio".
+Another Adventist professor agrees she affirmed the Trinity.

+The SDA Church was originally Binitarian rather than Trinitarian.